Defying/battery-logger-web/README.md

 # Battery Logger WebSerial

+yea so all of this is vibecoded thank u claude and grok

 A web-based version of the Battery Logger for RC3563, using WebSerial API to communicate with the device directly from your browser.

 ## Features